Daniel Kyri

 Daniel Kyri (born October 10, 1995) is an American actor best known for portraying Darren Ritter on Chicago Fire.

 Early life and education

 Kyri grew up on the South Side of Chicago.
 He performed in plays as a child, crediting his mother for his love of the arts and enrolling him in the After School Matters program when he was 13.
-In 2007, he appeared in the controversial CBS reality show Kid Nation when he was actually 11 years old and going by the name D.K.
+In 2007, he appeared in the controversial CBS reality show Kid Nation when he was 14 years old, going by the name D.K.
 He won a $20,000 "gold star" awarded by his peers.

-Kyri attended the University of Illinois at Chicago, graduating with a BA in Theater Performance.
+Kyri attended the University of Illinois at Chicago, graduating with a BA degree in Theater Performance.

 Career

 Kyri starred in the 2014 short film Perfect Day as Desmond, a composite character based on Derrion Albert.
 He had roles in Chicago theater productions including Moby Dick, Macbeth and Ms. Blakk for President.
 In 2015, he portrayed Logan in the film Henry Gamble's Birthday Party, and Brock in the TV mini-series Saranormal.
 In 2017, he was nominated for a Joseph Jefferson Equity Award for Principal Actor in a Play for Objects in the Mirror at the Goodman Theatre.

 In 2018, Kyri had the title role in the Gift Theatre production of Hamlet, giving what the Chicago Tribune called "a standout performance."
 With Bea Cordelia, he co-wrote and starred in a web series called The T about the relationship between a white trans woman and a Black queer man in Chicago.
 It premiered with a screening at the Chicago Cultural Center.

 Kyri is best known for playing Darren Ritter on Chicago Fire.
 He auditioned for Chicago Fire in 2018, with the role of Ritter initially intended to last 2-3 episodes.
 He was a recurring guest appearing in most episodes over the next two years, before being promoted to series regular in August 2020.

 Kyri has a role as a YouTube paranormal investigator in the 2022 Shudder lo-fi horror film Night's End.